d-pamneja/Source_Code_Analysis_Application/README.md

     <img src="static/logo.jpg" alt="Logo" width="500" height="300">
   </a>

-<h3 align="center">Quiz Generator Application using Langchain</h3>
+<h3 align="center">Source Code Analysis Application using OpenAI</h3>

   <p align="center">
-    The aim of this project is to generate quiz questions of MCQ or True/False type from a given text/PDF using OpenAI models and Langchain API.
+    The aim of this project is to take any given `python` code in a repository and analyze it via a chatbot using OpenAI models and Langchain API.
     <br />
     <br />